What is house soft washing

 What parts of your home should you power wash?

 As described above, power washing and soft washing are similar when it comes to cleaning a home, but both have their appropriate uses in certain places.
-Power washing allows us to get a stronger stream in higher places to help in removing stains up to 40 feet high.
-Power washing is our preferred way of rinsing brick, pavers, stone, and outsides of gutters.
-Often while power washing a home, we will use multiple machines to clean certain areas to allow for the safest and best success.
+Power washing allows us to get a stronger stream in higher places to help remove stains up to 40 feet high.
+Power washing is our preferred way of rinsing brick, pavers, stone, and the outsides of gutters.
+Often, while power washing a home, we will use multiple machines to clean certain areas to allow for the safest and best success.

 What parts of your home should you soft wash?

 House soft washing is our preferred method used for washing houses.
-Soft washing allows for us to clean an entire area in roughly half the time as a power washer.
-Soft washing uses a cleaning solution applied and rinsed at a low-pressure setting (under 300 psi) which allows us to cover a large area of the home at a time.
-With soft washing, it does require a “dwell time” to allow our cleaning solution to kill off mold, algae, and dirt before being rinsed off with low / medium pressure.
+Soft washing allows us to clean an entire area in roughly half the time as a power washer.
+Soft washing uses a cleaning solution applied and rinsed at a low-pressure setting (under 300 psi), allowing us to cover a large home area at a time.
+Soft washing does require a “dwell time” to allow our cleaning solution to kill off mold, algae, and dirt before being rinsed off with low/medium pressure.
 Soft washing is safe on all surfaces. iShine Cincy soft washes; vinyl, aluminum, stucco, Trex or composite decking, wood, Hardie board, polyvinyl fencing, asphalt shingled roofs, metal, pavers, travertine tile, and glass.

-When power or soft washing a home, it takes roughly forty-five minutes per 1,000 square feet.
+Power or soft washing a home takes roughly forty-five minutes per 1,000 square feet.
 For example, a standard 2,000 square foot two-story home takes roughly an hour and a half to complete.

 To achieve the ability to power wash an entire home in less than two hours takes professional equipment.
-We have multiple service trailers equipped with 500-gallon water tanks, 100-gallon soap tanks, two power washers on each trailer with the ability to heat the water to 250 degrees, two soft washing machines, and a total of over 1,000 feet of hose on each trailer.
-Having the professional equipment, training, and experience allows us to clean homes much faster than using a homeowner / DIY pressure washer.
+We have multiple service trailers equipped with 500-gallon water tanks, 100-gallon soap tanks, two power washers on each trailer that can heat the water to 250 degrees, two soft washing machines, and a total of over 1,000 feet of hose on each trailer.
+The professional equipment, training, and experience allow us to clean homes much faster than using a homeowner / DIY pressure washer.

 How often should I soft wash my home?

-Power washing in Cincinnati we often see road grime, salt build-up, power plant pollution (Middletown, Ohio), rust, mold, and algae growing on homes.
-The North facing side will be the first area to grow mold or algae.
+When power washing in Cincinnati, we often see road grime, salt build-up, power plant pollution (Middletown, Ohio), rust, mold, and algae growing on homes.
+The north-facing side will be the first area to grow mold or algae.
 Mold and algae will build upon the faces of gutters, window sills, vinyl and aluminum siding, brick, stone, and stucco.
-It is often recommended to our customers to wash their vinyl home yearly, and their brick home every other year.
-Vinyl siding has a protective UV coating that provides an exterior layer to the siding similar to paint on a car.
+It is often recommended to our customers to wash their vinyl homes yearly and their brick homes every other year.
+Vinyl siding has a protective UV coating that provides an exterior layer to the siding, similar to paint on a car.
 This UV coating can be broken down and even damaged from mold growth.

 How much does house washing cost?

-The industry standard for house power washing and soft washing is anywhere between .20 and .25 cents per square foot, depending on the surfaces being cleaned.
-The square footage of a home is found on the county auditors’ website by using the home's address. iShine Cincy charges .20 cents per square foot.
-The average homeowner can expect to pay $350-$400 for house cleaning.
+The industry standard for house power washing and soft washing is anywhere between .20 and .25 cents per square foot, depending on the cleaned surfaces.
+The square footage of a home is found on the county auditors’ website by using the home’s address. iShine Cincy charges .25 cents per square foot.
+The average homeowner can expect to pay $400-$550 for house cleaning.
 Our house washing comes with a one-year guarantee, thus making it a great investment!

 Can we clean tall homes?